 - 5.2 Members meetings are open to all members of the Trust, governors and directors, and representatives of the auditor, and to members of the public unless the Council of Governors decides otherwise - 5.3 The Council of Governors may invite representatives of the media and any experts or advisors whose attendance they consider to be in the best interests of the Trust to attend a members' meeting. - 5.4 All members' meetings are to be convened by the Company Secretary by order of the Council of Governors. - 5.5 The Council of Governors may: - 5.5.1 arrange for a members' meeting to be held in different venues each year; - 5.5.2 make provisions for a members' meeting to be held at different venues simultaneously or at different times.
-In making such provision the Council of Governors shall also fix an appropriate quorum for each venue, provided that the aggregate of the quorum requirements shall not be less than the quorum set out below; - 5.5.3 make provision for a members' meeting to be held by virtual means.
-In making such provision the Council of Governors shall ensure that virtual means chosen are accessible to members and include alternative means of joining the meeting, such as by video and by telephone.
-Virtually convened members meetings will have the quorum requirements as set out in paragraph 5.10 of this Annex 10. - 5.6 At the members' meeting: - 5.6.1 the Trust Board shall present to the members: - 5.6.1.1 the annual accounts: - 5.6.1.2 any report of the auditor; and - 5.6.1.3 forward planning information for the next financial year; - 5.6.2 the Council of Governors shall present a report on: - 5.6.2.1 steps taken to secure that (taken as a whole) the actual membership of the public constituency and of the classes of the staff constituency is representative of those eligible for such membership; - 5.6.2.2 the progress of the membership strategy; and - 5.6.2.3 any proposed changes to the policy for the composition of the Council of Governors and of the non-executive directors; and - 5.6.3 the results of the election and appointment of governors and the appointment of non-executive directors will be announced. - 5.7 Notice of a members' meeting is to be given: - 5.7.1 by notice to all members;

-- 5.7.2 by notice prominently displayed at the head office and at all of the Trust's places of business; and - 5.7.3 by notice on the Trust's website at least 14 clear days before the date of the meeting.
+In making such provision the Council of Governors shall also fix an appropriate quorum for each venue, provided that the aggregate of the quorum requirements shall not be less than the quorum set out below. - 5.6 At the members' meeting: - 5.6.1 the Trust Board shall present to the members: - 5.6.1.1 the annual accounts; - 5.6.1.2 any report of the auditor; and - 5.6.1.3 forward planning information for the next financial year; - 5.6.2 the Council of Governors shall present a report on: - 5.6.2.1 steps taken to secure that (taken as a whole) the actual membership of the public constituency and of the classes of the staff constituency is representative of those eligible for such membership; - 5.6.2.2 the progress of the membership strategy; and - 5.6.2.3 any proposed changes to the policy for the composition of the Council of Governors and of the non-executive directors; and - the results of the election and appointment of governors and the appointment of non-executive directors will be announced. - 5.7 Notice of a members' meeting is to be given: - 5.7.1 by notice to all members; - 5.7.2 by notice prominently displayed at the head office and at all of the Trust's places of business; and - 5.7.3 by notice on the Trust's website at least 14 clear days before the date of the meeting.
 The notice must: